Internal bleeding

-Internal bleeding (also called internal hemorrhage) is a loss of blood from a blood vessel that collects inside the body.
-Internal bleeding is usually not visible from the outside.
-It is a serious medical emergency but the extent of severity depends on bleeding rate and location of the bleeding (e.g. head, torso, extremities).
-Severe internal bleeding into the chest, abdomen, retroperitoneal space, pelvis, and thighs can cause hemorrhagic shock or death if proper medical treatment is not received quickly.
+Internal bleeding (also called internal haemorrhage) is a loss of blood from a blood vessel that collects inside the body, and is not usually visible from the outside.
+It can be a serious medical emergency but the extent of severity depends on bleeding rate and location of the bleeding (e.g. head, torso, extremities).
+Severe internal bleeding into the chest, abdomen, pelvis, or thighs can cause hemorrhagic shock or death if proper medical treatment is not received quickly.
 Internal bleeding is a medical emergency and should be treated immediately by medical professionals.

 Signs and symptoms

-At first, there may be no symptoms of internal bleeding.
-If an organ is damaged and it bleeds, it can be painful.
-Over time, internal bleeding can cause low blood pressure (hypotension), increased heart rate (tachycardia), increased breathing rate (tachypnea), confusion, drowsiness, and loss of consciousness.
+Signs and symptoms of internal bleeding may vary based on location, presence of injury or trauma, and severity of bleeding.
+Common symptoms of blood loss may include: